lurk-lang/.github/profile/readme.md

 </p>

 # Lurk
-Lurk is an in-development programming language for Turing-complete recursive SNARKs.
+Lurk is an in-development, Turing-complete programming language for recursive zk-SNARKs.

 ## Disclaimer
 **DISCLAIMER:** Lurk is an early research-stage language.
 Neither the cryptography nor the software has been audited, and there is currently no trusted setup for Groth16 circuits.
 Do not use Lurk in production environments or anywhere else that security is necessary.